k8s-at-home/charts/charts/frigate/README.md

 helm install --name my-release billimek/frigate
 ```

-**IMPORTANT NOTE:** the [Google Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) must be accessible on the node where this pod runs, in order for this chart to function properly.
+~~**IMPORTANT NOTE:** the [Google Coral USB Accelerator](https://coral.withgoogle.com/products/accelerator/) must be accessible on the node where this pod runs, in order for this chart to function properly.~~

+The Coral USB device is now optional

 A way to achieve this can be with nodeAffinity rules, for example: